GeminiDRSoftware/DRAGONS/astrodata/doc/ad_UsersManual/io.rst

 The input header does not need to have anything in it (Line 6).
 In fact, if you are really creating from scratch, it is probably better to leave it empty and populate it after the creation of the AstroData object.
-Upon creation, AstroData, through pyfits, will take care of adding the minimal set of header cards to make the file FITS compliant.
+Upon creation, AstroData, through PyFITS, will take care of adding the minimal set of header cards to make the file FITS compliant.

 The pixel data array must be a ``ndarray``.
 On Line 9, we create a